solidcouch/simple-email-notifications/README.md

 ### Use

 Service API is documented in [OpenAPI schema](./apidocs/openapi.json) (still work in progress).
 When you run the app with `yarn start`, you'll see the Swagger-UI documentation at `/`.

-To integrate this service with person's inbox, the mailer identity needs to be given Read access to that inbox.
-You can do it via a frontend app, or manually by updating inbox acl.

-#### GET /status

-See whether the current user has integrated inbox with the service

-#### POST /inbox

-Integrate person's inbox with the service

-#### GET /verify-email

-Verify email during integration

-#### POST /webhook-receiver

-Listen to webhook notifications coming from Solid pod when inbox changes

 ## Tests